Skip to main content

 What the PLA will provide

-The PLA will facilitate a change to the moorings for the scale test between February and April.
+• Facilitate a change to the moorings for the scale test between February and April.
 No full scale will be permitted during this spring season.

-Provide two agreements under confidential requirement.
+• Provide two agreements under confidential requirement.
 The agreements are spilt between a scale test and a full scale trial.
+Promote the use of the mooring and announcements of trials when in situ.

 The PLA retains the right to use the moorings for other purposes if not under any agreement for tidal energy.